-Companies crave feedback from customers as well as potential customers.
-They call feedback market research or product research.
+Companies crave feedback from existing and potential customers.
+They call this feedback market research or product research.

 For decades, companies did market research by hiring a staff to call random landlines and ask whoever answered the phone to take a survey.
 Or they mailed out surveys to people’s homes and hoped for a decent response.

 But this kind of research costs a lot and returns only a handful of responses.

 Now, through survey sites like LifePoints, companies can get more responses for less money.
 They can create a global test market without mobilizing an army of telemarketers or processing tons of snail mail.